We Don’t Need More. We Need Better: Intelligence Scales. Wisdom Does Not.

 It will be decided by who we become while building it.

-Wisdom will not.
+Wisdom does not.

 More is inevitable.